metal-stack/metalctl/docs/metalctl_network_allocate.md

 ### Options

 ```
+      --addressfamily string   addressfamily of the network to acquire  [optional] (default "ipv4")
   -d, --description string     description of the network to create. [optional]
       --dmz                    use this private network as dmz. [optional]
   -h, --help                   help for allocate
       --labels strings         labels for this network. [optional]
+      --length int             bitlength of network to create. [optional] (default 22)
   -n, --name string            name of the network to create. [required]
       --partition string       partition where this network should exist. [required]
       --project string         partition where this network should exist. [required]
       --shared                 shared allows usage of this private network from other networks
 ```

 ### Options inherited from parent commands